bobwol/Recipe-DB-Tutorial/README.md

 -

 The recipe db theme is build as a child theme of the WordPress twentyeleven theme.
 Just activate it to get a custom recipe category, ingredient template and recipe loop.
-Best way to test this, is adding some recipe categories to your menus.
+Best way to test this, is creating some recipes categories, ingredients and recipes with custom quantities and adding the categories to your menus.